InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/open-source-trumps-innersource.md

 ## Solutions

 * Corporate governance mandates that internally developed components are to be evaluated before open source component are selected.
-* Make it easier to find the internal component (See [InnerSource Portal](../2-structured/innersource-portal.md)).
+* Make it easier to find relevant InnerSource components (see [InnerSource Portal](../2-structured/innersource-portal.md)).
-* Provide an internal instance of GitHub Enterprise or a well publicized external GitHub organization repo to allow employees to easily find internally developed solutions.
-Assign maintainers to make sure proper open source processes are being followed within the leading repos.
+* Assign maintainers to make sure proper open source processes are being followed within the leading repos.
 * Increase the attractiveness of InnerSource components by providing “value add” services for them, such as automated CI/CD services, IaaS/PaaS, NPM organization/server linkages, ChatOps, etc.

 ## Resulting Context